Print

 Policy Statement

-Washington and Lee University, through faculty, staff, students, and student organizations, enters into hundreds of contractual agreements each year with third parties that involve a wide array of activities, including services, consulting, maintenance, supplies, performances, facilities use, construction, research, and publications, among others.
-In the past, some of these have been oral agreements; others have taken a variety of written forms, including emails, letters, and more formal documents.
-This policy is intended to provide guidance to the W&L community on the need for written agreements, as well as the signature authority, review process, and recordkeeping for all contractual agreements with third parties involving University resources.
-The goal of this policy is to promote good business practices, see that all contractual agreements meet the University's legal compliance requirements, and avoid unintended contractual obligations not in the best interests of the University.
-The policy may be modified from time to time by the Offices of the Treasurer and Vice President for Finance and Administration and/or Provost.
+Washington and Lee University ("W&L" or "University") enters into hundreds of contractual agreements each year that involve a wide array of activities, including services, consulting, maintenance, supplies, performances, facilities use, construction, research, and publications, among others.
+This policy is intended to provide guidance to the W&L community on the need for written agreements, who can sign contracts, the review process, and record keeping for all contracts involving University resources.
+The goal of this policy is to promote good business practices and controls, see that all contractual agreements meet the University's legal and compliance requirements, and avoid unintended contractual obligations not in the best interests of the University.

 Applicability

-This policy applies to all W&L faculty and staff employees, students, and student organizations who enter into any type of agreement (whether previously oral or written) that obligates W&L to provide payment, services, goods, or use of University property, facilities or other resources to a third party.
-It does not apply to Greek organization contracts (organizations sign their own contracts under the supervision of the House Directors and House Corporations).
-Contractual agreements governed by this policy include, but are not limited to, leases, purchase orders, design/engineering/construction contracts, employment agreements, service and consulting agreements, grants, revenue contracts, affiliation agreements (hereafter identified as "contracts"), and contracts that obligate W&L funds to pay for other services, such as speakers, bands, research projects, etc., including circumstances where the agreements are for the benefit of a student organization, faculty member, or academic department.
+This policy applies to all W&L faculty, staff, employees, agents, students, and student organizations who seek to cause the University to enter into any type of agreement (whether previously oral or written) that obligates W&L to provide payment, services, goods, or use of University property, facilities, or other resources to a third party.
+Examples of contracts governed by this policy include, but are not limited to, leases, purchase orders, design/engineering/construction contracts, employment agreements, service and consulting agreements, grants, revenue contracts, affiliation agreements, and contracts that obligate W&L funds to pay for other services, such as speakers, bands, research projects, etc., including circumstances where the agreements are for the benefit of a student organization, faculty member, or academic department.

 Policy